redmaner/MaguroHTTP/README.md

 * Security headers are set by default
 * HTTP Headers are easily configurable
 * HTTP Methods can be easily enabled and disabled.
 This applies to the whole website, and can even be configured for indivual pages if so desired
+* Automatic response Content-Type
+* Configurable request Content-Type
 * Flexible configuration with json<br>

 ## Backlog
 The following features will be added shortly:<br>
 * Support for HTTP2
-* Automatic content typing
-* Configurable content typing
 * TLSv1.2 support with automatic strong ciphers
 * Support for RSA and Elliptic Curve certificates
 * Configurable Strict-Transport-Security